Adult learners looking to receive their Vermont GED diploma must take and pass the four subtests of the GED exam.

 The GED test is for people who couldn’t complete their high school curriculum.
 It offers them the opportunity to acquire an equivalent credential.
 In Vermont, test-takers need to be at least 16 years of age, but 16 or 17-year-old applicants need to meet additional, strict requirements.
 In Vermont, there’s no state residency requirement, and test-takers don’t have to pass a qualification test prior to sitting for the GED exam, except when they take the GED test online.

-What is the GED cost in Vermont?
+What is the Vermont GED cost?

 Does this page require any updates?
 Please advise us here.